Shadows and Fog: Box office

 After its premiere in 1991, Shadows and Fog opened to wide release on March 20, 1992 in 288 North American cinemas.
 In its first three days, it grossed $1,111,314 ($3,858 per screen).
 It finished its run with $2,735,731.
+It did not turn up in the United Kingdom until February 1993, where it attained a total gross of only £87,622.

 Its production budget has been estimated at $14 million.

 Critical response

-Shadows and Fog received a mixed response from critics and holds a 52% positive "Rotten" rating on the review aggregator Rotten Tomatoes from 27 reviews.
+Shadows and Fog received a mixed response from critics and holds an approval rating of 54% on the review aggregator Rotten Tomatoes from 28 reviews, with an average rating of 6/10.
 The critical consensus reads: "Shadows and Fog recreates the chiaroscuro aesthetic of German Expressionism, but Woody Allen's rambling screenplay retreads the director's neurotic obsessions with derivative results."

 Vincent Canby of The New York Times gave the film modest praise, writing,"Like 'Zelig,' 'Shadows and Fog' is a pastiche of references to the works of others, but it's a brazen, irrepressible original in the way it uses those references."
 He added, "A note of caution: 'Shadows and Fog' operates on its own wavelength.
 It is different.
 It should not be anticipated in the manner of other Allen films.
 It's unpredictable, with its own tone and rhythm, even though, like all of the director's work, it's a mixture of the sincere, the sardonic and the classically sappy."
 Variety similarly wrote, "Exquisitely shot in black & white, Woody Allen's Shadows and Fog is a sweet homage to German expressionist filmmaking and a nod to the content of socially responsible tales since narrative film began.
 Allen's fans will regard this as a nice try that falls short."